Kritten/simple-bootstrap-gallery/README.md

 ```html
 <img src="image.jpg" class="sbg-image">
 ```
+3. Thats it!
+All available options are described in the 'Usage' section.

 ## Browser Support
 Tested with the following browser versions (other browsers or versions will most probably also work):